Waning immunity drives respiratory virus evolution and reinfection

 Listed in

-Reinfections with respiratory viruses such as influenza viruses and coronaviruses are thought to be driven by ongoing antigenic immune escape in the viral population.
-However, this does not explain why antigenic variation is frequently observed in these viruses relative to viruses such as measles that undergo systemic replication.
-Here, we suggest that the rapid rate of waning immunity in the respiratory tract is the key driver of antigenic evolution in respiratory viruses.
-Waning immunity results in hosts with immunity levels that protect against homologous reinfection but are insufficient to protect against infection with a heterologous, antigenically different strain.
-As such, when partially immune hosts are present at a high enough density, an immune escape variant can invade the viral population even though that variant cannot infect fully immune hosts.
-Invasion can occur even when the variant’s immune escape mutation incurs a fitness cost, and we expect the expanding mutant population will evolve compensatory mutations that mitigate this cost.
-Thus the mutant lineage should replace the wild-type, and as immunity to it builds, the process will repeat.
+Viruses differ in the number and types of host tissues in which they replicate.
+For example, systemically replicating viruses such as measles infect cells and tissues throughout the body, whereas respiratory viruses such as influenza viruses and coronaviruses replicate only in the respiratory tract.
+Reinfections with respiratory viruses are thought to be driven by ongoing antigenic immune escape in the viral population.
+However, this does not explain why antigenic variation is frequently observed in respiratory viruses and not systemically replicating viruses.
+Here, we argue that the rapid rate of waning immunity in the respiratory tract is a key driver of antigenic evolution in respiratory viruses.
+Waning immunity results in hosts with immunity levels that protect against homologous reinfection but are insufficient to protect against infection with an antigenically different (heterologous) strain.
+Thus, when partially immune hosts are present at a high enough density, an immune escape variant can invade the viral population even though that variant cannot infect solidly immune hosts.
+Invasion can occur even when the variant’s immune escape mutation incurs a fitness cost, although any such cost is likely to be short-lived from compensatory evolution.
+Thus, the mutant lineage may replace the wild type and, as immunity to it builds, the process will repeat.
 Our model provides a new explanation for the pattern of successive emergence and replacement of antigenic variants that has been observed in many respiratory viruses.
-We discuss our model relative to others for understanding the drivers of antigenic evolution in these and other respiratory viruses.
+We discuss our model relative to others for understanding the drivers of antigenic evolution in respiratory viruses.